Sentiment scanner

 Can one ticker have a misleading put/call ratio?

 Yes.
 Earnings, dividends, hedges, rolls, and 0DTE activity can distort a single ticker.
-A robust scanner should segment by expiration and liquidity before ranking signals.
+A reliable scanner should segment by expiration and liquidity before ranking signals.

 Related pages